Human rights: Asia

-There are no Asia-wide organisations or conventions to promote or protect human rights.
+There are no Asia-wide organisations or conventions to promote or protect human rights that have been adopted by governments until 2012.
+However, lawyers have been producing their own such as the Declaration of the Basic Duties of ASEAN Peoples and Governments, the first of its kind in 1983.
+Unique to the declaration is its invocation of governmental liabilities rather than basic human rights provisions found in the UDHR.
 Countries vary widely in their approach to human rights and their record of human rights protection.
 The Association of Southeast Asian Nations (ASEAN) is a geo-political and economic organization of 10 countries located in Southeast Asia, which was formed in 1967 by Indonesia, Malaysia, the Philippines, Singapore and Thailand.
 The organisation now also includes Brunei Darussalam, Vietnam, Laos, Myanmar and Cambodia.
 In October 2009, the ASEAN Intergovernmental Commission on Human Rights was inaugurated, and subsequently, the ASEAN Human Rights Declaration was adopted unanimously by ASEAN members on 18 November 2012.

 The Arab Charter on Human Rights (ACHR) was adopted by the Council of the League of Arab States on 22 May 2004.

 Europe

-The Council of Europe, founded in 1949, is the oldest organisation working for European integration.
-It is an international organisation with legal personality recognised under public international law and has observer status with the United Nations.
+The Council of Europe, founded in 1949, is the oldest organization working for European integration.
+It is an international organization with legal personality recognized under public international law and has observer status with the United Nations.
 The seat of the Council of Europe is in Strasbourg in France.
 The Council of Europe is responsible for both the European Convention on Human Rights and the European Court of Human Rights.
 These institutions bind the council's members to a code of human rights which, though strict, are more lenient than those of the United Nations charter on human rights.
 The council also promotes the European Charter for Regional or Minority Languages and the European Social Charter.
 Membership is open to all European states which seek European integration, accept the principle of the rule of law and are able and willing to guarantee democracy, fundamental human rights and freedoms.

 The Council of Europe is an organisation that is not part of the European Union, but the latter is expected to accede to the European Convention and potentially the Council itself.
 The EU has its own human rights document; the Charter of Fundamental Rights of the European Union.
 The European Convention on Human Rights defines and guarantees since 1950 human rights and fundamental freedoms in Europe.
 All 47 member states of the Council of Europe have signed this convention and are therefore under the jurisdiction of the European Court of Human Rights in Strasbourg.
 In order to prevent torture and inhuman or degrading treatment (Article 3 of the convention), the European Committee for the Prevention of Torture was established.